IRIS-Solutions-Team/iris-toolbox-knowledge-base/source/steady-state/intro-bgp-models.md

 ---

+## Key point

-## Key point:  Balanced growth models do not need to be stationarized
+### Balanced growth models do not need to be stationarized

 We can handle (solve, simulate, analyze, etc.) balanced growth path models in their original nonstationary forms.

 ---

-## A very informal definition of a balanced growth path model
+### A very informal definition of a balanced growth path model

 A BGP model is a nonstationary model that we are able to manually stationarize so that